ingo/ingo.github.io/_recipes/eipfannkuchen.md

 title: Eipfannkuchen
 ---

 My favorite topping is melted butter with a little honey, but they can be topped like normal crepes.
 You'll want to serve them immediately out of the pan with a knife and fork to cut them into squares.
-You'll want to serve them immediately out of the pan with a knife and fork to cut them into squares.

 ### Ingredients